Lucy Maud Montgomery: Battles with depression and the Spanish flu

-The Reverend Ewen MacDonald, a good Calvinist who believed in predestination, had become convinced that he was not one of "the Elect" chosen by God to go to Heaven, leading him to spend hours depressed and staring into space.
-The Reverend MacDonald often told his wife that he wished she and their children had never been born as they were also not of "the Elect," and all of them were going to Hell when they died as he believed that they were all predestined to be among the "damned."
-MacDonald refused to assist with raising the children or the housework, and was given over to erratic, reckless driving as if he was deliberately trying to get himself killed in a car crash, as perhaps he was.
+After the end of the Great War and the death of their mutual close friend, Frederica, Ewen Macdonald suffered a nervous breakdown and was never the person he had been before 1919.
+The Reverend Ewen Macdonald, a good Calvinist who believed in predestination, had become convinced that he was not one of "the Elect" chosen by God to go to Heaven, leading him to spend hours depressed and staring into space.
+The Reverend Macdonald told his wife that during his episodes of depression, he wished she and their children had never been born as they were also not of "the Elect", and all of them were going to Hell when they died as he believed that they were all predestined to be among the "damned."
+Macdonald refused to assist with raising the children or the housework, and was given over to erratic, reckless driving as if he was deliberately trying to get himself killed in a car crash, as perhaps he was.
 Montgomery herself was driven to depression by her husband's conduct, often writing that she wished she had married somebody else.
 Montgomery wrote in her diary that she could not stand looking at her husband's face, when he had that "horrible imbecile expression on his face" as he stared blankly into space for hours.

-In February 1920, Montgomery wrote in her diary about having to deal with:"A letter from some pathetic ten-year old in New York who implores me to send her my photo because she lies awake in her bed wondering what I look like.
+In February 1920, Montgomery wrote in her diary about having to deal with this:A letter from some pathetic ten-year old in New York who implores me to send her my photo because she lies awake in her bed wondering what I look like.
 Well, if she had a picture of me in my old dress, wresting with the furniture this morning, "cussing" the ashes and clinkers, she would die of disillusionment.
-However, I shall send her a reprint of my last photo in which I sat in rapt inspiration – apparently – at my desk, with pen in my hand, in gown of lace and silk with hair so – Amen.
-A quite passable woman, of no kin whatever to the dusty, ash-covered Cinderella of the furnace-cellar."
+However, I shall send her a reprint of my last photo in which I sat in rapt inspiration—apparently—at my desk, with pen in my hand, in gown of lace and silk with hair so—Amen.
+A quite passable woman, of no kin whatever to the dusty, ash-covered Cinderella of the furnace-cellar.
 For much of her life, writing was her one great solace.
-In 1920, Montgomery wrote in her diary a quotation from the South African writer Olive Schreiner's book The Story of an African Farm which defined different types of love, including a "love without wisdom, sweet as life, bitter as death, lasting only a hour," leading her to write: "But it is worth having lived a whole life for that hour." (emphasis in the original).
-Montgomery concluded:"My love for Hermann Leard, though so incomplete, is...a memory which I would not barter for anything save the lives of my children and the return of Frede" [Frederica Campbell MacFarlane, her best friend].
-Montgomery believed her spells of depression and migraine headaches she suffered from were both expressions of her suppressed romantic passions and Leard's ghost haunting her.
+In 1920, Montgomery wrote in her diary a quotation from the South African writer Olive Schreiner's book The Story of an African Farm, which defined different types of love, including a "love without wisdom, sweet as life, bitter as death, lasting only a hour", leading her to write: "But it is worth having lived a whole life for that hour." (emphasis in the original).
+Montgomery concluded:My love for Hermann Leard, though so incomplete, is ... a memory which I would not barter for anything save the lives of my children and the return of Frede [Frederica Campbell MacFarlane, her best friend].
+Montgomery believed her spells of depression and the migraine headaches from which she suffered were both expressions of her suppressed romantic passions and Leard's ghost haunting her.